OpenSpace/OpenSpace-Docs/reference/asset-components/RenderableModel.md

 ## Asset Examples

-:::{dropdown} Animation Loop From Start
+:::{dropdown} Basic

-This example loads a model with an animation.
-The animation starts at a set time, in this case "2024 07 09 12:00:00" and is set to loop after that time.
+This example loads a model.

 :::{code-block} lua
 :linenos:
-:emphasize-lines: 13, 26
+:emphasize-lines: 13, 19

 -- Load the example model from OpenSpace servers
 -- If you want to use your own model, this block of code can be safely deleted